 Should it become necessary to rent (less than three months) or lease (three months or more) a vehicle from outside the University, the employee or department contracting for the vehicle must first verify insurance protection on the vehicle from the vendor.

-- Insurance coverage will not be provided by the University insurance policy.
+- Insurance coverage is not provided by the University insurance policy.

-- This certificate should state that the insurance on the rented or leased vehicle conforms with Minnesota "no fault" state law.
+- A statement that the insurance on the rented or leased vehicle conforms with Minnesota "no fault" state law.

-- On leased vehicles, the certificate of insurance should name the Regents of the University as an additional named insured to that firm's automobile liability insurance policy.
+- On leased vehicles, it should name the Regents of the University as an additional named insured to that firm's automobile liability insurance policy.

 The University further requires the leasing or rental firm to provide a minimum limit of liability insurance coverage.
 These limits of liability must be stated on the certificate of insurance:

 - Minimum Insurance for Leased Vehicles